scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 https://github.com/manzt/anywidget-usage.
 :::

-The portable widget standard extends the anywidget ecosystem to platforms to Jupyter.
-Popular web frameworks and dashboarding libraries such as [Voila](https://github.com/voila-dashboards/voila), [Panel](https://github.com/holoviz/panel), [Shiny for Python](https://github.com/posit-dev/py-shiny), and [Solara](https://github.com/widgetti/solara)) support Jupyter Widgets, allowing users to embed anywidgets in standalone web applications.
-Efforts are underway to add more specialized, built-in support for the AFM.
+The portable widget standard also extends the anywidget ecosystem to platforms beyond Jupyter.
+Popular web frameworks and dashboarding libraries such as [Voila](https://github.com/voila-dashboards/voila), [Panel](https://github.com/holoviz/panel), [Shiny for Python](https://github.com/posit-dev/py-shiny), and [Solara](https://github.com/widgetti/solara) support Jupyter Widgets, allowing users to embed anywidgets in standalone web applications.
+Efforts are underway to add more specialized, built-in support for AFM.
 For example, [Marimo](https://github.com/marimo-team/marimo), a new reactive notebook for Python, supports AFM directly, allowing anywidgets to run natively without additional "glue code."
 Panel is also exploring deeper integration with AFM to enable its reuse with their kernel-side reactivity systems.

-One of the stated goals of the Jupyter Notebook is to minimize the “distance” between user and data, and widgets play a key role by allowing users to customize the way they view and manipulate data.
-Anywidget advances this goal by removing the primary sources of friction associated with widget development and sharing.
-By making widget authorship practical and accessible, anywidget also helps narrow the distance between data practitioner and developer, and between data scientists and visualization experts.
+Widgets enrich computational notebooks by enabling users to view, manipulate, and interact with their data more intimately.
+By making widget authorship and use more accessible, the full gamut of web technologies can be brought to bear on data that lives in the kernel.
+A recent article outlines the challenges and tradeoffs associated with bringing advanced data visualization tools to computational notebooks, advocating for standardized solutions to democratize the creation of notebook visualization tools across notebook platforms [@wang2024supernova].
+Anywidget addresses this call to action by introducing such a standard.
+By removing the primary sources of friction associated with widget development and sharing, anywidget makes widget authorship practical and accessible to unlock the full power of notebooks.

 ## Acknowledgements